rakus/extensible-maven-completion/README.md

 Created /home/.../.maven-completion.d/org.apache.maven.plugins.maven-shade-plugin.mc-ext from maven-shade-plugin-3.2.1.jar
 ```

-To make creation of the completion extensions even easier, the script
+To make creation of the completion extensions even easier, the command
-`mvn-comp-create-all-extensions.sh` searches the local repository for all jars
+`mvn-comp-create-extension.sh --all` searches the local repository for all jars
-that look like a Maven plugin and executes `mvn-comp-create-extension.sh` on
+that look like a Maven plugin and creates a completion extension for them.
-it.

 A jar is detected as a plugin if it contains the words `maven` and `plugin` in
 its name.
 This will result in some false positive and produce error message.